 On the ferns, the tips of the hairs are hydrophilic (they attract water).
 Bonn professor Wilhelm Barthlott explained in a press release: "They plunge into the surrounding water and basically staple the water to the plant at regular intervals.
 The air situated beneath it can therefore not escape so easily."
 Surrounding a ship with a layer of air could reduce friction and fuel costs.
 Containerships lose more than half their propulsion energy to friction between the water and the hull, and Barthlott says, "Surfaces modeled on the water fern could revolutionize shipbuilding."

-Chris Landers is an associate editor of BoatUS Magazine.
+Chris Landers is a former associate editor of BoatUS Magazine.

 Sitting down in a swimsuit on a dark cushion on a sunny day usually results in a quick jump and a yowl.
 Burnt buns from hot vinyl is nothing new whether in your car or on your boat, but help is on the way in the form of a new material from Syntec Industries.
 CoolTouch is the brand name for a special vinyl technology that has a reflective pigment to help dark colors stay cooler even when in direct sunlight.

 CoolTouch can be used with many base products including regular vinyl or even on Syntec's NanoBlock vinyl which resists abrasions, ink marks, and mildew, because it is a special additive.
 Price will vary with the base product it is applied to, but is estimated to be $30-$50 per yard.
 It doesn't change the weight of the fabric, which is still in the range of 26 to 35 ounces per linear yard, but it will stay 10 degrees cooler than other vinyl and leather.
 It is available in limited colors.
 Today, navy, brown, burgundy, black, or charcoal colors can be created with CoolTouch technology, and the material retains its original luster so it doesn't get shiny just because there is a reflective pigment added.